postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 An aspect is, by definition, a class that implements the <xref:Caravela.Framework.Aspects.IAspect`1> generic interface.
 The generic parameter of this interface is the type of declarations to which that aspect can be applied.
 For instance, an aspect that can be applied to a method must implement the `IAspect<IMethod>` interface and an aspect that can be applied to a named type must implement `IAspect<INamedType>`.

 Aspects have different abilities listed in this article.
-The configure can use or configure these abilities in the following methods inherited from the <xref:Caravela.Framework.Aspects.IAspect`1> interface:
+The aspect author can use or configure these abilities in the following methods inherited from the <xref:Caravela.Framework.Aspects.IAspect`1> interface:
 * <xref:Caravela.Framework.Aspects.IAspect.BuildAspectClass*> configures the aspect _type_, before any instance is created, thanks to a <xref:Caravela.Framework.Aspects.IAspectClassBuilder>;
 * <xref:Caravela.Framework.Aspects.IAspect`1.BuildAspect*> builds the aspect _instance_ applied on a specific _target declaration_, thanks to a <xref:Caravela.Framework.Aspects.IAspectBuilder`1>;